Skip to Content

 Add To Cart

 Programme for a double bill production of Carl Wildman’s 1933 translation of Jean Cocteau’s Orphée and, Orlando: The story of Orlando's rescue of the three knights from the enchantress, Falerina (no author given), produced by John Burrell for the Royal College of Art Dramatic Society in either 1933, 1934 or 1935.
 The wood engraving used to illustrate the cover is by the potter and surrealist artist Sam Haile who studied at the RCA under William Staite Murray between 1931 and 1935.
-The British Museum website entry for Haile describes him as “[making] wood-engravings in his student days” and the V&A collection includes a pot from 1942 with very similar stylised design of a face.
+The British Museum website entry for Haile describes him as making wood-engravings in his student days and the V&A collection includes a pot from 1942 with a very similar stylised design of a face.
 Haile relocated to the US in 1939 and in 1942 a pot by him titled Orpheus was shown in Contemporary Ceramics of the Western Hemisphere at the Chicago Art Institute.

 The RCA programme lists Haile as playing Raphael in Orphée, one of Death’s two assistants, a tragic irony given his untimely death in a motorcycle accident in 1948 at the age of 39.
 (Coincidentally, for his film adaptation of Orphée completed the following year, Cocteau reinterpreted Death’s assistants as leather-clad motorcycle riders, the first appearance of the “Dark Rider” trope in film history.)